dalmia/David-Silver-Reinforcement-learning/README.md

 ## Support
 If you found this useful, please consider starring(★) the repo so that it can reach a broader audience.

+## License
+This project is licensed under the MIT License - see the [LICENSE](https://github.com/dalmia/David-Silver-Reinforcement-learning/blob/master/LICENSE) file for details.

 ## References
 - https://github.com/dennybritz/reinforcement-learning
 - https://github.com/llSourcell/AI_for_Video_Games_Syllabus